Rigidity of Circle Packings with Flexible Radii: Definitions and Notation

+\begin{defn} A packing $\mathbf{p}$ is a \textbf{planar embedding} of graph $G$ if no edges cross each other in the 2-dimensional straight line drawing.
+A graph that has a planar embedding is called a \textbf{planar graph}. \end{defn}

+This notation is overloaded in the sense that it is not clear what the orientation is when a packing is written as $(G,\mathbf{p})$.
+In this paper, all discussions are restricted to one specific orientation, so there is no ambiguity.
+In particular, when $G$ is topologically a triangulated disk, we take the orientation where no vertex is contained in a triangle.

-In particular, we do not require disks that are not joined by an edge to have disjoint interiors.
-The reason we do not enforce this common requirement is to avoid global constraints depending both on the graph and the packing.
-The orientation is to distinguish distinct packings of isomorphic graphs.
+We do not require disks that are not joined by an edge to have disjoint interiors.
+The reason we do not enforce this common requirement is to avoid global constraints depending both on the combinatorics and the geometry.
+The orientation is to distinguish different packings of isomorphic graphs.
 Although the combinatorics are identical for packings of isomorphic graphs, the geometry can be different.
-In particular, we want to avoid reflections of a subpacking over lines and circles so the set of packings is a smooth manifold.
-Throughout this paper, packings of a planar graph will refer to packings with a fixed orientation of that graph.
+In particular, we want to avoid reflections of a subpacking over lines and circles, so the set of packings is a smooth manifold rather than the union of packings for each orientation.

-By the Koebe–Andreev–Thurston(KAT) Theorem, a packing always exists for any planar graph.
+By the Koebe–Andreev–Thurston(KAT) Theorem \cite{kobe,andreev,thurston}, a packing of $G$ exists if and only if the graph $G$ is planar.
 When the graph $G$ is maximal planar (triangulated triangle), then the packing is unique up to Möbius transformations and reflections (for an elementary and constructive proof, see \cite{Flipping_Flow}).
+Schramm generalized the uniqueness to some classes of infinite triangulated packings \cite{Oded}.

-Among all packings, triangulated packings yield simple and interesting results.
-In particular, Figure \ref{ferniquepic} is a finite triangulated packing.
+Among all of the packings, triangulated packings yield simple and interesting results.
+Almost all packings that were proved to be optimal in terms of density are triangulated.
+In particular, Figure \ref{fernique} is a finite triangulated packing.
+We focus on a specific class of triangulated packing:

-\begin{definition} A finite packing is \textbf{triangulated} if it's a packing of a graph that is topologically a triangulated disk.
-A triangulated packing is \textbf{simple} if its interior disks are edge connected and every boundary disk is adjacent to the interior. \end{definition}
+\begin{defn}A finite packing is \textbf{triangulated} if it's a packing of a graph that is topologically a triangulated disk.
+A triangulated packing is \textbf{simple} if its interior disks are edge-connected and every boundary disk is adjacent to the interior. \end{defn}